-RESUMPTION OF TREES -In response to the proposed options for these green bridges Kurilpa Futures has examined the trees that would be lost as a result of construction in each case.
-The tree listings are included in the table below.
+RESUMPTION OF TREES -In response to the proposed options for these green bridges Kurilpa Futures examined the trees that would be lost as a result of construction in each case.
+The tree listings were included in the table below.
 This table only includes trees on the Kurilpa Peninsula and does not take into consideration tree resumption on the Toowong or Saint Lucia reaches of the river.

 |Option A||Option B||Option C|

 PREVIOUS COMMUNICATION TO OUR MEMBERS – sent on the 8th December, 2020

 Two weeks ago, Brisbane City Council opened the second round of consultations for its Green Bridges program.
 You can see details of Council’s Green Bridges program at this link:

 The consultation period is open until 29 January 2021 with six community consultation sessions, all to be held before the New Year, between 28 November and 12 December.
 Kurilpa Futures considers that the consultation period is too short given the seriousness of the issues under consideration.
 This is compounded by having the consultations during the Christmas and New Year period when many people are away.

 For these reasons, we are calling for an extension to this timeline to the end of March with community information sessions after the Christmas, New Year season.
 We encourage you to use the attached letter to write to the Lord Mayor seeking an extension of time.